 I hope this article addresses the questions you or your boss may have on what Performance Support Tools are and why they must be an integral part of your learning strategy.
-If there’s more on Performance Support Tools or any other related aspects that you would like to know, do let me know or drop in your comments and suggestions.
-I shall try to address them and share more insights soon.
+If there’s more on Performance Support Tools or any other related aspects that you would like to know, do let me know.

 How Can You Measure The Learning Effectiveness Of eLearning Courses And Create A Positive ROI